lun3x/multi_index_map/multi_index_map/examples/boost_inspired/README.md

 # Boost-Inspired Prototype

-This example is a manually expanded design target for a future proc-macro implementation.
+This example is a manually expanded design reference for the experimental `MultiIndexMap2` derive.
 It does not change the existing `MultiIndexMap` derive.

 Run it with: